vegaprotocol/documentation/docs/node-operators/get-started/setup-server.md

 This will print the version of the binary you just built.

 :::note In order to run the `vega` command from any folder you should move the binary to a folder that is in your PATH.

+### Install Visor
+Visor manages protocol upgrades, allowing the nodes running a network to automatically update to the latest version of the Vega protocol, without requiring manual intervention.
+Using Visor is optional, but recommended.

+Download and install the [Visor binary](https://github.com/vegaprotocol/vega/releases) that matches the release version you built.

+Read detailed information about Vega Visor, including how it works, how the config is set up and how you can edit it in the [full software description](https://github.com/vegaprotocol/vega/tree/develop/visor#readme).

+You can also read the [architecture overview](https://github.com/vegaprotocol/vega/tree/develop/visor#architecture) and [upgrade flow](https://github.com/vegaprotocol/vega/tree/develop/visor#upgrade-flow) topics in the Visor readme before setting it up.

 ## Next Steps